phalcon/blog/_posts/2019-04-08-2019-april-bugfest-update.md

 Everyone that helps us during April Bugfest, will receive a T-Shirt and some stickers as a thank you from the team!

 Thank you to all that have contributed so far!!
-If you have any questions, feel free to visit us on our [Discord](https://phalcon.link/discord) server.
+If you have any questions, feel free to visit us on our [Discord](https://phalcon.io/discord) server.

-<3 Phalcon Team